cgrates/cgrates/docs/tut_opensips_event.rst

 - **CGRateS** with following components:

  - CGR-SM started as translator between OpenSIPS_ and **cgr-rater** for both authorization events (pseudoprepaid) as well as CDR ones.
- - CGR-Mediator component attaching costs to the raw CDRs from OpenSIPS_ inside CGR StorDB.
+ - CGR-CDRS component processing raw CDRs from CGR-SM component and storing them inside CGR StorDB.
- - CGR-CDRE exporting mediated CDRs from CGR StorDB (export path: */tmp*).
+ - CGR-CDRE exporting rated CDRs from CGR StorDB (export path: */tmp*).
  - CGR-History component keeping the archive of the rates modifications (path browsable with git client at */tmp/cgr_history*).